Both A/R and customer service applications are combined to provide businesses efficient, effective back office operations.

 Cash receipts and collections

-MASterMind’s business capabilities include customer service features.
-Incidents in MASterMind enable your customer service representatives to initiate and track customer service inquiries.
+Business capabilities of the MASterMind suite include customer service features.
+Incidents in the suite enable your customer service representatives to initiate and track customer service inquiries.

 Tracking incidents includes identifying: